isomerpages/mlaw-corp/_admission-to-the-bar/3a-details-on-applying-for-an-exemption.md

 permalink: /admission-to-the-bar/details-on-applying-for-an-exemption/
 breadcrumb: Details on Applying for Exemption
 collection_name: admission-to-the-bar
-second_nav_title: Applications to the Minister for Law for an Exemption
+second_nav_title: Applications to the Minister for Law for Exemption
 ---

 Details on Applying for an Exemption